The U.S. sinks Iran's ships and slams its missile launchers as the war enters Day 5

 Defense Secretary Pete Hegseth on Wednesday said the U.S. was behind the overnight sinking of an Iranian navy ship in the Indian Ocean, off the coast of Sri Lanka.
 He said the ship, which was hit by a U.S. submarine, was the first to be downed by a torpedo since World War II.

-Sri Lanka's navy said it recovered 87 bodies from the sea where the Iranian warship sank, The Associated Press reported.
+Sri Lanka's navy said it rescued 32 people and recovered 87 bodies from the sea where the ship sank, The Associated Press reported.

 Late Tuesday, Adm.
 Brad Cooper, the commander of U.S. Central Command, said the military had destroyed 17 Iranian ships, including what he described as Iran's "most operational" submarine.